abpframework/abp/docs/en/cli/differences-between-old-and-new-cli.md

 dotnet tool install -g Volo.Abp.Studio.Cli
 ```

 > **Note:** If you try to install the new CLI before uninstalling the old one, you will get an error such as **`Failed to create shell shim for tool 'volo.abp.studio.cli': Command 'abp' conflicts with an existing command from another tool.`**.
-This is caused because both old and new CLIs use the same `abp` command as the executing command, therefore it's required to use only one of them.
+This is because both old and new CLI binary names use the same `abp` command as the executing command.

 If you start using ABP from v8.2+, then you can directly install the new CLI with the following command: